barebox/barebox/Documentation/boards/imx/karo-tx6.rst

 Ka-Ro TX6x
 ==========

-This CPU cards are based on a Freescale i.MX6 SoC.
+These CPU cards are based on a Freescale i.MX6 SoC.
 There are currently six variants of this module, that are distinguished by the suffix: 'Q' use an i.MX6Q and 'U' an i.MX6DL.